Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction: Additional Experimental Results

 \subsection{Results on NVIDIA Dataset}

 Our main quantitative analysis focuses on the DyCheck-iPhone dataset~\citep{gao2022monocular} in the main paper, which aligns well with our goal of synthesizing dynamic objects captured by a moving camera (see Section~\ref{sec:intro} of the main paper).
-Here we also evaluate our method on the NVIDIA dataset~\citep{yoon2020novel} for broader comparison by following the evaluation protocal in RDRF~\citep{liu2023robust}.
+Here we also evaluate our method on the NVIDIA dataset~\citep{yoon2020novel} for broader comparison.
+We follow the evaluation pipeline in RoDynRF~\citep{liu2023robust}.
 The results are shown in Table~\ref{sup:tab:nvidia}.
 We note that \ourmethod also improves performance when applied to state-of-the-art MoSca~\citep{lei2025mosca} on the NVIDIA dataset, although the gains are marginal.
 This is expected, as the NVIDIA dataset (or other datasets such as HyperNeRF~\citep{park2021hypernerf} dataset) differs from DyCheck to feature input views with more limited motion.
+In contrast, datasets with larger camera movement or more challenging dynamics (DyCheck and Objaverse) benefit more from our design, leading to more substantial improvements.